braksator/webarchiver/README.md

 parameterized so you can use a subset of the functions with minimal stubbing - if you just want the deduplicator you'll probably want the `fragments` function.

-It takes about half a day to process a gig of data on an average machine, just to ballpark it for you, YMMV.
+It takes about half a day to do a pass of a gig of data on an average machine, just to ballpark it for you, YMMV.

 ## Options